vtshen/STAT4705/Rcode/README.md

 - Distributions Demo.ipynb

-This is used the show in Python the density function, the probability distribution function, and probability calculation for different distributions.
+This is used to show in Python the density function, the probability distribution function, and probability calculation for different distributions.